 Aspergillus is a fungus whose spores are present in the air we breathe, but does not normally cause illness.
 In those people with a weakened immune system, damaged lungs or with allergies, Aspergillus can cause disease.
 Common Aspergillus infections include invasive aspergillosis, ABPA CPA and aspergilloma.
-Click on images.
+See images below.

 Aspergillosis is a group of diseases which can result from aspergillus infection and includes invasive aspergillosis, ABPA CPA and aspergilloma.
+Asthma is also complacated and exacerbated by aspergillus infection (SAFS).
 Aspergillus affects humans and birds and animals can also develop aspergillosis, commercially many plant diseases and food spoilage may be due to aspergillus infection.
 Visit LIFE-Worldwide for detailed information on other types of fungal infections such as cryptococcus, candida and many others.

 Aspergillus in the air